 A study about childhood trauma

 A study was then conducted in San Diego, California, between 1995 and 1997 by Vincent Felitti on 17,337 participants on adverse childhood experiences.
 They had to complete a 10 question screening questionnaire.
-He found that most of the participants experienced some form of childhood trauma, for example childhood sexual abuse.
+He found that most of the participants experienced childhood trauma, for example, childhood sexual abuse.

 The study showed the following:

 For every category of traumatic incident you had as a child, you were radically more likely to become depressed as an adult.
 For example: